 My research interests include neurophysiology and neuroimaging and how certain factors can affect an individual’s motor cortical representation.
 My current study aims to explore the differences in motor cortical representation in right and left-handed individuals and how ipsilateral contractions can affect their motor cortical representation.
 With this research, I aim to further understand the mechanisms of laterality in the brain and ipsilateral hemispheric control.
 The purpose of this work is to extrapolate it to clinical populations and further research.

-I am a first-year Master’s student in Dr. Aimee Nelson’s Neurophysiology and Imaging Lab with an interest in chronic pain, specifically fibromyalgia.
+I am a second-year Master’s student in Dr. Aimee Nelson’s Neurophysiology and Imaging Lab with an interest in chronic pain, specifically fibromyalgia.
 My research uses non-invasive brain stimulation (transcranial magnetic stimulation), electromyography, and encephalography to investigate neurophysiological measures in chronic pain conditions.
 The aim of my research is to understand fibromyalgia and explore strategies to alleviate pain perception and the burdens of chronic pain.

-I am currently a first-year master’s student in the Department of Kinesiology at McMaster University.
+I am currently a second-year master’s student in the Department of Kinesiology at McMaster University.
 My research interests include using medical devices such as electromyography to gain a better understanding of how they can be used to improve the motor function of individuals who are living with neurodegenerative diseases such as multiple sclerosis (MS).
 My goal is to examine observed changes in motor function using a non-invasive treatment approach that can be implemented in a clinical setting.

 My research interests lie in enhancing the well-being of individuals by understanding neurophysiology and reducing pain through non-invasive techniques such as transcranial magnetic stimulation (TMS).
 My research focuses on assessing the effects of controlled pulse parameter TMS (cTMS) on individuals with painful diabetic neuropathy.
 Pain symptoms, neurophysiology and somatosensory function will be measured to investigate the effects of cTMS intervention.
 I am also interested in other neurophysiological techniques and their effect in mediating pain.